12 Tips for New Runners1 Comment

-Perhaps running is one of your fitness goals for the New Year and why not – it’s a great way to maintain your fitness, relatively inexpensive and something you can easily do as we remain socially distant in the current pandemic.
+Perhaps running is one of your fitness goals and why not – it’s a great way to maintain your fitness, relatively inexpensive and something you can easily do as we remain socially distant in the current pandemic.
 Whether you are completely new to running or just picking it up after a couple year hiatus, we’ve got some tips to help you get started!

 Starting with a half-mile, quarter-mile, or one lap around the block may be the perfect beginning

 run for a first-time runner or someone resuming running for the first time in years.
 In the

 beginning, don’t worry about your pace.
 Focus on safely finishing a short distance and work